 Well.
 It means what you want it to mean.
 Seriously.
 Let me know what it means to you in the comments.

 To me?
 I like friends forever conf.
-Because it reminds me of the new friends I've made over the years, and people our event has help.
+Because it reminds me of the new friends I've made over the years, and people our event has helped.
 It reminds me of all your faces: